-Our other marketplaces include Ten-X, an online auction platform for commercial real estate that was acquired on June 24, 2020.
-Also included is our BizBuySell network and our Land.com network of sites.
+Our other marketplaces include Ten-X, an online auction platform for commercial real estate, our BizBuySell network of sites and our Land.com Network of sites.
 The BizBuySell network provides online marketplaces for businesses and franchises for sale, and our Land.com Network provides online marketplaces for rural lands for sale.
-Other Marketplaces' revenue growth rate for the three months ended March 31, 2023 slowed compared to the revenue growth rate for the three months ended March 31, 2022 due to lower Ten-X transaction revenue.
-We expect other marketplaces revenue growth rate for the year ended December 31, 2023 to slow compared to the revenue growth rate for the year ended December 31, 2022, primarily due to lower expected sales volumes for our Land.com network.
+Other Marketplaces' revenues for the three months ended March 31, 2024 was consistent with the three months ended March 31, 2023.
+We expect other marketplaces revenue for the year ending December 31, 2024 to be consistent with the year ended December 31, 2023.